Based on his Corsi Stats, right-winger Teddy Purcell was a good signing by the Tampa Bay Lightning.

 Arctic Ice Hockey argues that a Corsi Number “a better indicator of a team’s play than goals for and against, which are highly-driven by factors outside of a team’s control.
 Shot volume is much more a function of a team’s ability, and a much better predictor of future performance than goal-scoring metrics – in other words, there is basically no such thing as a team that shoots efficiently, just teams that get a lot of shots on goal.”

-Most often, people use relative Corsi numbers, which takes into account a player’s on- and off-ice Corsi, to show how team’s do with and without the player, further isolating the player’s contributions.
+Most often, people use relative Corsi stats, which takes into account a player’s on- and off-ice Corsi, to show how team’s do with and without the player, further isolating the player’s contributions.

 In an NHL where teams like the Detroit Red Wings have made puck possession a fashionable way to achieve success, Corsi Numbers make a lot of sense.